julepka/leleka/README.md

 Mon Mar 09 2015 19:41:13 GMT-0700 (PDT),GMT,Payment,buyer-russia@mail.com,Makarova Anna,9T1150232C883021U,Completed,200,RUB,-17.8,182.2,5.46
 ```

 If you've got "flag" in the last column, it means that something went wrong.
 Try to change time range a little bit.
-This problem is extremely rare for automatic currency convertion.
+This problem is extremely rare for automatic currency conversion.

 When application's work is done, the result file will be downloaded automatically.
 If the list of transactions is empty, you will get an empty file.
 If you have made a mistake in API Credentials you will also get an empty file.
 Please, after clicking the `Submit` button wait until file is downloaded.
 It takes some time.